-Family Photos: The Harris’ Abroad
+Family Photos: The Harris Family at Play

-Through 2017, Eldon House Second Floor
+Through 2018, Eldon House Second Floor

-February through June 2017, Eldon House Interpretive Centre
+February through August 2018, Eldon House Interpretive Centre

-March through July 2017, Eldon House Interpretive Centre
+September 2018 through February 2019, Eldon House Interpretive Centre

-SEPTEMBER 2017 THROUGH JANUARY 2018, ELDON HOUSE SECOND FLOOR
+SEPTEMBER 2017 THROUGH FEBRUARY 2018, ELDON HOUSE SECOND FLOOR

 How did we ever survive before the introduction of email, Twitter and Facebook?
 Nostalgic images of slow-paced communication in the Victorian days of London, Ontario are in fact fictional.
 Just as electronic communication dominate the lives of many, written correspondence and communication between family, friends and business or political partners were an important part of the Eldon House Family routine.
 This exhibit presents nineteenth century paraphernalia associated with letter writing and explores the first-hand historical documents of the Harris Family and “translates” them into tweets.